preneond/IBMCloud-Kubernetes-helloworld/README.md

 x   159.x.x.x   10.x.x.x    free           normal   Ready    mil01   1.13.7_1528
 ```

+## 6. Testing

-Right know we know everything to connect to the service - the IP is 159.x.x.x and the port is 32029 so we will try to connect to [159.x.x.x:32029]() and we get
+Right know we know everything to connect to the service - the IP is `159.x.x.x` and the port is `32029` so we will try to connect to [159.x.x.x:32029]() and we get
 ```
 Hello World!
 ```